 Kruger National Park in March

-March is the last of the summer months in the Kruger and while daytime temperatures are dropping, you can still expect fairly hot days, pleasant evenings and the occasional afternoon thundershower.
+March is the last of the summer months in the Kruger.
+While daytime temperatures are dropping, you can still expect hot days, pleasant evenings, and the occasional afternoon thundershower.

-You’ll see fewer visitors in the Kruger and the thick green and leafy vegetation makes for beautiful landscapes, but it also makes game viewing harder.
-Furthermore, the abundance of water throughout the park means that fewer animals tend to congregate around larger water holes.
+You’ll see fewer visitors in the Kruger, and the thick green and leafy vegetation make for beautiful landscapes, but it also makes game viewing harder.
+Furthermore, the abundance of water throughout the park means fewer animals congregate around larger water holes.